 So, understanding how to do this calculation is especially important if you plan to retire early or later than “normal” or if you have a significant earnings change in the last few years of working.

-To do this calculation, there are only three steps.
-Each step has some sub-steps as well.
+To do this calculation, there are only four steps.

 So let’s jump in with calculating your AIME.
-To do this, you’ll need to get set up with a tool like Excel, Google Sheets or just a notepad.
+To do this, you’ll need to get use a notepad or a tool like Excel/Google Sheets.

 You’re going to need six individual columns with plenty of room underneath for your information.
 Set up your columns with the following headings: Year, Age, Actual Earnings, Indexing Factor, Indexed Earnings, Highest 35 Years.